Last updated: March 2026

 FAQ

-No. It is a bloodline within the American Pit Bull Terrier.
+No. It is a documented bloodline within the American Pit Bull Terrier, not a recognized breed in its own right.

-What is the difference between a Colby and a Staffy?
+What is the difference between a Colby Pitbull and a Staffy?

-Colby refers to an APBT bloodline, while the American Staffordshire Terrier is a separate recognized breed.
-See Staffy vs Pit Bull: What’s the Real Difference?.
+Colby refers to an APBT bloodline.
+The American Staffordshire Terrier (Staffy) is a separate AKC-recognized breed that shares ancestry with the APBT but has been bred differently since the early 20th century.
+See Staffy vs Pit Bull: What's the Real Difference?.

 Disclaimer: This content is for informational purposes only.
-Consult qualified professionals for advice specific to your situation.
+Consult qualified professionals — including a licensed veterinarian — for advice specific to your dog's situation.